Tetz95/linux-g13-driver/README.md

 # Running Application #
 Run the config tool first!
-> In a command prompt go to the directory where you unzipped your download and type "java -jar Linux-G13-GUI.jar"
+In a command prompt go to the directory where you unzipped your download and type:

+    java -jar Linux-G13-GUI.jar

-> This will bring up the UI and create the initial files needed for your driver.
+This will bring up the UI and create the initial files needed for your driver.
-> All config files are saved in $(HOME)/.g13
+All config files are saved in $(HOME)/.g13

 Run the driver
-> In a command prompt go to the directory where you unzipped your download and type "sudo ./G13-Linux-Driver"
+In a command prompt go to the directory where you unzipped your download and type:

+    sudo -E ./G13-Linux-Driver

+The -E is to run it using your environment variables so it doesn't look for the .g13 directory in /root
+If you want to run the command and then detach it so you can close the terminal:

+    sudo -E ./G13-Linux-Driver &; disown

 If you are configuring the application while the driver is running, the driver will not pick up changes unless you select a different bindings set or you can restart the driver.

 The top 4 buttons under the LCD screen select the bindings.